 With its roots in serving the HIV positive and LGBTQ+ communities, METRO is proud to provide inclusive community health services for over 25 years, no judgement and stigma-free.
-Today, METRO offers testing, treatment and case management and care in partnership with CAN Community Health
+Today, METRO offers testing, treatment and case management and care.

 HIV stands for Human Immunodeficiency Virus.
 Only humans can contract it, and it attacks the immune system.
 While one’s immune system usually fights off infection, HIV causes the immune system to not work the way it should.
 There are three stages of HIV: acute, chronic, then AIDS.